dpritchett/analyst/README.md

+# Note:
+This is a pre-release library.
+Right now it's just proving that it can connect and render SQL results via JSON.
+More to come, and contributions welcome.

 # What
 Analyst is a web application that serves stored, editable SQL queries to facilitate the no-frills sharing of relational data.